The TIAFT YS Awards are announced at the TIAFT business meeting, and the prizes awarded at the Farewell Banquet during each meeting.

 A.H.
 Ewald and H.H.
 Maurer,

-Department of Experimental and Clinical Toxicology, Saarland University, D-66421 Homburg (Saar), Germany - Best poster presentation during the Seattle 2007 TIAFT meeting
+Department of Experimental and Clinical Toxicology, Saarland University, D-66421 Homburg (Saar), Germany

 Jurgen Kempf (GERMANY)